yekyam/yekyam.github.io/_posts/2023-04-16-the_case_for_cpp.md

 But at that point, this article would turn into a short book.

-I'd like to reiterate my earlier point: C++ can do everything that C can.
+I'd like to reiterate my earlier point: CPP can do everything that C can.
 If you take issue with any of these features, there's nothing forcing you to use them.
-C++ features are *opt in*; if you don't want to use them, there's no penalty.
-Even if you use only 1 C++ feature, then it's worth the switch.
+CPP features are *opt in*; if you don't want to use them, there's no penalty.
+Even if you use only 1 CPP feature, then it's worth the switch.